-China’s Virus Pandemic Epicenter Wuhan Ends 76-Day Lockdown
+China’s Virus Pandemic Epicenter Wuhan Ends 76-day Lockdown

 Residents of other parts of Hubei were allowed to leave the province starting about three weeks ago, as long as they could provide a clean bill of health.

-Prevention measures such as wearing masks, temperature checks and limiting access to residential communities will remain in place in Wuhan, which is the capital of Hubei.
+Despite the new freedom, many prevention measures such as wearing masks, temperature checks and limiting access to residential communities will remain in place in Wuhan.
+And people leaving the city will face numerous hurdles, such as 14-day quarantines and nucleic acid tests, at their destinations.

 In an editorial, the ruling Communist Party’s flagship People’s Daily warned against celebrating too soon.